bmarolleau/IBMPower/OpenStack/terraform/hcl/single-vm-deploy/README.md

 It highlights how to perform a semi-complex deployment and can serve as a template to bootstrap whatever applications are of interest for your environment.
-Soon:  PowerAI & GPU as Service Cloud Solution with K8s on POWER8/9
+* Soon:  PowerAI & GPU as Service Cloud Solution with K8s on POWER8/9
+* Contact us for more information

 Solution Overview :
 -----------